-July For Kings Middletown Teaser
+July For Kings Middletown

-I began writing a rock album with long-time drummer Dan McQuinn, bassist Brian Ives and guitarist/recording engineer John McGuire about five years ago.
-Around the same time, I entered graduate school and refocused my life on visual arts.
+Hi!
+Joe here.
+Just wanted to thank you all for the continued support and interest.
+I began writing a rock album with long-time drummer Dan McQuinn, bassist Brian Ives and guitarist/recording engineer John McGuire around the same time I entered graduate school and refocused my life on visual arts.
 However, we never totally stopped working on the record, although the time between sessions grew sporadically.
 We recorded in about ten studios in the region from Louisville to Dayton and of course in home studios in Cincinnati and enlisted the help of JFK supporters and musicians like Aaron Thomas, Nostalgia engineer and producer Eric Stewart and new talent like mixing engineer Michael James.
-July For Kings is now essentially an alternative rock collective, which I have spearheaded during the adventure of the last fifteen years or so.
+July For Kings is now essentially an alternative rock collective, which I have spearheaded during the adventure of the last fifteen or twenty years.
 I am proud to say that this new album is a return to guitar-driven melodic rock.
 We are proud of it and hope you will enjoy.
 Purchase a digital download or physical CD now.

+In 2015 July For Kings released their most recent album Middletown, a return to JFK’s signature sound, complete with crushing distorted guitars, melodic hooks and vignettes of midwestern life.
 While the album’s recording was essentially a Cincinnati-area DIY effort with long-time collaborator Eric Stewart, guitarist/recording engineer John McGuire oversaw the completion and mixing of the record as executive producer, bringing in two Los Angeles-based mixing engineers Michael James (L7, Hole, Jane’s Addiction) and Paul Pavao (Breaking Benjamin, Marilyn Manson).
 John McGuire, a University of Cincinnati Cincinnati Conservatory of Music graduate, also mixed several songs at his own studio J Mac Studios in Cincinnati, and Toledo-based Jeff Harris of Mad Sam Studios mixed one of the album’s ballads “Kite”, which features original JFK member T Miller on cello.